 September 2, 2005

 - 3:pm- Suzanne Grue was standing at the end of the Breakwater Path over at the Children’s Pool when she noticed a 12-foot great white shark swimming towards the shore.
-When she returned home, she had learned from her mother than there was suspected seal bite in the same area two days prior.
+When she returned home, she had learned from her mother that there was a suspected seal bite in the same area two days prior.

 August 31, 2005